 It has two burners that each put out 10,000 BTUs of heat for a total of 20,000 BTUs, so it’s not as much as the Camp Chef Explorer.
-It does have the convenient three-sided windscreen, which helps keep the heat focused on your pans to speed up cooking.
+It does have the convenient three-sided windscreen, which helps keep the heat focused to speed up cooking.

 One feature the stove includes that is particularly nice, are burner covers to keep the rain or dirt off them when not in use.
 Why other stoves don’t include this I have no idea.

 - 2 Burners each put out 10,000 BTUs